xsf3190/oracle-to-github-backup/README.md

 # oracle-to-github-backup
-This repository contains code and data backed up daily from the ORACLE database that is the central component of the adfreesites web application.
+This repository contains code and data backed up daily from an ORACLE database schema.

-Data is backed up as a schema export dump file encrypted with a randomly generated complex password.
+Data is backed up as a compressed export dump file encrypted with a randomly generated complex password.

-Includes DDL metadata extracts of tables and packages for quick reference.
+Includes DDL metadata extracts of tables, packages and grants.

 Includes any APEX applications and static Javascript / CSS files.